 Particular emphasis is given to documentation and records, physical care, loans & exhibition logistics and cultural sector legislation.
-The Group also seeks to provide avocacy and representations in relevant consultations and sectoral developments, where required by its membership.
-The Group is run by an elected committee; details of their roles are available on the publications page.
+The Group also seeks to provide advocacy and representations in relevant consultations and sectoral developments, where required by its membership.
+The Group is run by an elected committee; details of their roles are available here.
 We rely on our membership to ensure the dynamism of our organisation and we encourage ideas from all our members.

 Individual membership is open to all those involved in the care, management, interpretation and display of collections in museums, art galleries, heritage centres or any other similar organisations.
 In addition, corporate membership is available to those companies which supply services to the museum and gallery sector in general.

 The website is our main form of communication with members, non-members, other museum professionals and non-museum workers alike.
 News, events and job adverts are also sent via our news bulletin, which goes out monthly by email to all members.